chef/chef-web-docs/chef_master/source/deprecations_supports_property.rst

 .. end_tag

-The ``supports`` metaproperty was deprecated in Chef 12.14 and will be removed in Chef 13.
+The ``supports`` metaproperty was deprecated in Chef Client 12.14 and will be removed in Chef Client 13.

 Example
 ===========